Taíno language: Grammar

 Classic Taíno is not well attested.
 However, from what can be gathered, nouns appear to have had noun-class suffixes, as in other Arawakan languages.
 Attested Taíno possessive prefixes are da- 'my', wa- 'our', li- 'his' (sometimes with a different vowel), and to-, tu- 'her'.

 Recorded conjugated verbs include daka ("I am"), waibá ("we go" or "let us go"), warikẽ ("we see"), kãma ("hear", imperative), ahiyakawo ("speak to us") and makabuka ("it is not important").

 Verb-designating affixes were a-, ka-, -a, -ka, -nV in which "V" was an unknown or changeable vowel.
 This suggests that, like many other Arawakan languages, verbal conjugation for a subject resembled the possessive prefixes on nouns.
 The negating prefix was ma- and the attributive prefix was ka-.
 Hence makabuka meant "it is not important".
 The buka element has been compared to the Kalinago suffix -bouca which designates the past tense.
 Hence, makabuka can be interpreted as meaning "it has no past".
 However, the word can also be compared to the Kalinago verb aboúcacha meaning "to scare".
 This verb is shared in various Caribbean Arawakan languages such as Lokono (bokaüya 'to scare, frighten') and Parauhano (apüüta 'to scare').
 In this case makabuka would mean "it does not frighten [me]".

-Modern-day Taíno language variants follow slightly different grammar and word order from each other.
+Modern-day Neo-Taíno constructs follow slightly different grammar and word order from each other.

 Vocabulary

 Taíno borrowed words from Spanish, adapting them to its phonology.
 These include isúbara ("sword", from espada), isíbuse ("mirror", from espejo) and Dios (God in Christianity, from Dios).

 English words derived from Taíno include: barbecue, caiman, canoe, cassava, cay, guava, hammock, hurricane, hutia, iguana, macana, maize, manatee, mangrove, maroon, potato, savanna, and tobacco.

-Taíno loanwords in Spanish include: agutí, ají, auyama, batata, cacique, caoba, guanabana, guaraguao, jaiba, loro, maní, maguey (also rendered magüey), múcaro, nigua, querequequé, tiburón, and tuna, as well as the previous English words in their Spanish form: barbacoa, caimán, canoa, casabe, cayo, guayaba, hamaca, huracán, iguana, jutía, macana, maíz, manatí, manglar, cimarrón, patata, sabana, and tabaco.
+Taíno loanwords in Spanish include: agutí, ají, auyama, batata, cacique, caoba, guanabana, guaraguao, jaiba, loro, maní, maguey (also rendered magüey), múcaro, nigua, querequequé, tiburón and tuna, as well as the previous English words in their Spanish form: barbacoa, caimán, canoa, casabe, cayo, guayaba, hamaca, huracán, iguana, jutía, macana, maíz, manatí, manglar, cimarrón, patata, sabana, and tabaco.

 Place names

-Place names of Taíno origin include:
+According to Granberry and Vescelius, research has identified 39 Aboriginal island names in the Lucayan archipelago, including: